RachelFengRobotics/ME5413_Final_Project_Group11/README.md

 ```

+click the `Respwan` button on Rviz panel to randomly generate 9 boxes then we start to explore the box space
 ```bash
 # Choose the five observation points base on your target box location
 Click the button on Rviz Panel